openmls/openmls/openmls/TEST-DESIGN.md

 To achieve these goals, here are the "rules"/recommendations to set up:

-1. Any test expected to fail by altering a valid input should also keep this valid input and verify that, contrary to the tampered one, it succeeds.
+1. Any test expected to fail by altering a valid input SHOULD also keep this valid input and verify that, contrary to the tampered one, it succeeds.
 2. Prefer `.unwrap()` over `.expect("...")`.
 The latter adds overhead and most of the time does not add enough debugging information.
 If, on the opposite, an `.expect(...)` can help a developer troubleshooting a failing test with a very complex setup which this `expect` message could help understanding then go for it !
 Another